ishitaroy2/voting-dapp-main/README.md

-# Block-Chain Based Voting System
+# BlockChain Based Voting System

 This project is blockchain based voting dapp created in React and Solidity.